chambsbond/Project-Pawledger/README.md

 ## About the Project

-_Project Pawledger_ is a chainlink application that seeks to tokenize animals for secure, robust tracking of pets and strays.
-The track features of an animal are it's ownership and medical histories.
-This gives organizations and owners a resource to reliable maintanence and distribution of animals and pets through calls to Smart Contracts.
-This git repository contains a web-based user interface for navigating the creation and management of animal tokens.

-### About the Team

 We are a group of software engineers from both the public and private sectors of industry.
-We have all had many opportunities to experiment with cutting edge technologies.
-Blockchain tech has taken the world by storm recently and we found this hackathon as good as any opportunity to dive into getting hands on experience with it.
+We have all had many opportunities to experiment with cutting edge technologies, but we have not had any opportunites for blockchain tech.
+It seems as though blockchain has taken the world by storm recently and we found this hackathon as good as any opportunity to dive into getting hands on experience with it.

+### Inspiration
 Our team lead had the idea for Pawledger after volunteering at his local animal shelter.
 He thought it would be wonderful if there was a decentralized way to manage a pet's medical history as it can be very hard to have good records for a pet that ends up in an animal shelter.
 Our pet owner teammates that feel like there could be a more sophisticated way to manage their special friends :) A lot of care goes into their pet's safety and wellbeing and we figured if we had the skills to improve that further then we should absolutley go for it.

+### What it does
+Project Pawledger is a chainlink application that seeks to tokenize animals for secure, robust tracking of pets and strays.
+The track features of an animal are it's ownership and medical histories.
+This gives organizations and owners a resource to reliable maintenance and distribution of animals and pets through calls to Smart Contracts.
+This git repository contains a web-based user interface for navigating the creation and management of animal tokens.

+### How we built it
+From an administrative level, we had a development cycle where we reconviend weekly to discuss progress and our goals for the week ahead.
+We primarily leveraged a Kanban board where we managed our issues and roadmap.
+These were sufficient for tracking the state of our application over the course of one month.

+From a development level, the requirements section below details the software dependencies we used to build the application.
+We built a frontend to interact with our deployed smart contracts.

+### Challenges we ran into
+It was not immediately apparent the level of overhead required to deploy contracts on chain.
+This took a substantial amount of our development time before we got it to work and could go forward.
+We especially found it challenging to work with because our application depends on limiting features based on organization specific permissions.
+Organization verification was another challenge we wrestled with a lot.

+### Accomplishments that we're proud of
+Our biggest accomplishment is simply that we made an application that used chainlink function!
+Having little knowledge of blockchain ahead of time made us unsure of how deep a dive this hackathon would require, but we met the goal we set out for :)

+One fun feature of our project is that we developed and end-to-end encryption schema to allow users to manager their medical history securely.

+### What we learned
 It's exciting to see how blockchain is still a living tech that is constantly in flux and upgrading.
 None of us had experience with the tech before starting this Hackathon, so this has been a ground-up learning experience.
+Additionally, at a higher level we learned a lot about standing up our own project and scoping out the level of effort required to accomplish each component in our month long timeframe.

+### What's next for Pawledger
+- [x] Chainlink interactions
+- [x] Frontend to call contracts
+- [x] Database tracking pet entries
+- [ ] UI User side portal
+    - [x] View Charts
+    - [ ] Onramp/Dashboard
+    - [ ] Transfer pets
+- [ ] Found pet flow
+- [ ] Timer for abandoned strays
+- [ ] Improvements on organization flow
+- [ ] UI for access control for medical data

 ## User Guide